 In 2014, the ONE PLACE Family Justice Center building located at 530 S. Lawrence Street, Montgomery, Alabama was named after its co-founders Ellen Brooks and Karen Sellers.

-ONE PLACE – serving victims of domestic violence, dating violence, stalking, sexual violence, child and elder abuse.
+ONE PLACE – serving victims of domestic violence, dating violence, stalking, sexual violence, human trafficking, and child and elder abuse.

 Ellen Brooks, Karen Sellers, Co-Founders and Steve Searcy, One Place's first Executive Director (left to right)

 In 2014, the One Place Family Justice Center building, located at 530 S. Lawrence Street, Montgomery, Alabama was re-named the Brooks-Sellers One Place Family Justice Center after its co-founders, Ellen Brooks, Supernumerary, District Attorney and Karen Sellers, Executive Director (Retired), Family Sunshine Center.